strmprivacy/docs/docs/02-concepts/04-data-connectors.md

 | Google Cloud Storage Bucket  | Service Account Credentials                     |
 | Azure Blob Storage Container | Application Principal Client Secret Credentials |

-For examples on how to create and use these Data Connectors, see the [Batch Exporter quickstart](docs/03-quickstart/01-streaming/04-receiving-data/01-batch-export.md), or the [CLI reference](docs/04-reference/01-cli-reference/strm/create/data-connector/index.md) for data connectors.
+For examples on how to create and use these Data Connectors, see the [Data Connectors quickstart](docs/03-quickstart/03-data-connectors/index.md), or the [CLI reference](docs/04-reference/01-cli-reference/strm/create/data-connector/index.md) for data connectors.